yahyaelganyni1/authentication_app/README.md

 the `def logout` is a method that will reset the session and render a json response with the status and the logged_out true and that will log the user out and reset the session

+## finished

-congratulations you have finished the authentication tutorial and now you have a full authentication system with the registration, login, and logout and you can use it in your projects and you can also add more features to it like forgot password, reset password, and more
+**congratulations you have finished the authentication tutorial and now you have a full authentication system with the registration, login, and logout and you can use it in your projects and you can also add more features to it like forgot password, reset password, and more**

+if you liked the tutorial please give it a star 🌟